By-Laws for the West Shore Mixed Slo-Pitch Association

 - No alcohol or drugs are allowed at or near the ballpark.

 - No new inning will start after 1 hour and 15 minutes from start time.

 Umpires are provided by SPN but if they do not show up each team may select umpires prior to the start of the game.
+Players chosen to ump games, must be long standing league members (5 years+) and must have thorough knowledge of league rules.
 If so, the following rules are in place

 Specific Duties of the Plate Umpire

 ➢ Will have full responsibility for the proper conduct of the game and is the crew chief.

 ➢ Will call each pitch a ball or strike.

 ➢ Will call batted balls fair or foul and all illegally batted balls.

 ➢ Will call the plays at third and home plate.

 Specific Duties of the Base Umpire